chanchantang/todo/README.md

 Immediately when updating task ✅

 - Add categories for tasks ✅
-Need to change so that adding categories is done within categories.js with duplicate checking
+Need to change so that adding categories is done within categories.js with duplicate checking ✅
 - Have a way to view tasks by category ✅
 - Remove / delete categories
-Have to decide what to do with tasks within the category
+Have to decide what to do with tasks within the category, get deleted or moved (probably moved to the general category)
 - Rename categories

-- Add checkbox for completion (this is a binary option, need to decide whether to have only 'Not started' and 'Completed' or all three)
+- Add checkbox for completion
+this is a binary option, need to decide whether to have only 'Not started' and 'Completed' or all three maybe instead save the last status and when toggling, toggles between completed and the last status

 - Make it pretty
-    - Add new font (apple?)
+Add new font (apple?)

 - Move add task stickied to the bottom of the div

 - Add local storage

+- Move completed items to the bottom of the list

 ### Issues
 - When adding new tasks within a certain category, the default category for the task should be that